Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 Probably the most well known of the unique foods in Arkansas is cheese dip.

-Cheese dip was brought to Arkansas by a restaurant owner named Blackie Donnelly who returned from a trip to Mexico with spices and ideas.
+Cheese dip was brought to Arkansas by a restaurant owner named Blackie Donnelly who returned from a trip to Mexico with spices that were less familiar to Arkansans as well as a bunch of ideas.

-He whipped up a spicy, drippy, yellow concoction to serve to his patrons back in the 1940’s.
+He whipped up a spicy, drippy, yellow concoction to serve to his patrons.

-Cheese dip was an immediate hit in the area and is now found at all types of restaurants across Arkansas.
+Cheese dip was an immediate hit back in the 1940’s and is still VERY popular in Arkansas today.
+It is now found at all types of restaurants across Arkansas.

 You can learn more about the history of cheese dip in the state as well as find a list of our favorite cheese dips in Little Rock in this post.